-To restore the Favourable conservation condition of Whooper Swan in Lough Oughter Complex SPA, which is defined by the following list of attributes and targets:
+To restore the Favourable conservation condition of Whooper Swan at Kilcolman Bog SPA, which is defined by the following list of attributes and targets:

-Attribute Measure Target Notes Winter population trend Percentage change in number of individuals Long term winter population trend is stable or increasing The national population of Whooper Swan wintering in Ireland has increased by 40% from 1991 to 2015 (Lewis et al., 2019).
-During the baseline assessments to inform SPA designation, 318 Whooper Swan were estimated to be using this SPA (5 year mean of peak counts for baseline period 1995/96 to 1999/2000; see NPWS, 2013).
-More recent data showed a population of 164 Whooper Swan used the SPA during the period 2017/18- 2020/21 (3 year mean of peak counts from I-WeBS monitoring; note the 2019/2020 count was derived from the International Swan Census).
-This represents a population decrease of 48% since the baseline period which is in contrast to the national trend Winter spatial distribution Hectares, time and intensity of use Sufficient number of locations, area, and availability (in terms of timing and intensity of use) of suitable habitat to support the population target Distribution encapsulates the number of locations and area of potentially suitable habitat for the wintering population and its availability for use.
+Attribute Measure Target Notes Winter population trend Percentage change in number of individuals Long term winter population trend is stable or increasing The national population of Whooper Swan wintering in Ireland has increased in the long term, with a 40% population increase from 1991 - 2015 (Lewis et al., 2019).
+During the baseline assessments to inform SPA designation, 95 Whooper Swan were estimated to be using this SPA (5 year mean of peak counts for baseline period 1995/96 - 1999/2000; see NPWS, 2013).
+A population of 16 Whooper Swan was estimated to be using Kilcolman Bog SPA during the recent period (3 year mean of peak count from Irish Wetland Bird Survey (I-WeBS) for the periods 2016/17, 2018/19, and 2019/20; note the 2019/20 count was derived from the International Swan Census).
+This represents an estimated population decrease of 84% since the baseline period which is in contrast to the national trend Winter spatial distribution Hectares, time and intensity of use Sufficient number of locations, area, and availability (in terms of timing and intensity of use) of suitable habitat to support the population target Distribution encapsulates the number of locations and area of potentially suitable habitat for the wintering population and its availability for use.
 The suitability and availability of habitat areas is likely to vary throughout the season, for example, due to variation in land management practices or the abundance of resources available (due to natural variation and other factors).
 This will affect the spatio-temporal patterns of use of the habitats by the wintering population Disturbance at wintering site Intensity, frequency, timing and duration Disturbance occurs at levels that do not significantly impact the achievement of targets for population trend and spatial distribution The impact of any significant disturbance (direct or indirect) to the wintering population will ultimately affect the achievement of targets for population trend and/or spatial distribution.
-Disturbance contributes to increased energetic expenditure whic can result in increased likelihood of winter mortality or reduced fitness (if energy expenditure is greater than energy gain) and, in turn, negatively impact population trends (see, for example, Madsen and Fox, 1995).
+Disturbance contributes to increased energetic expenditure which can result in increased likelihood of winter mortality or reduced fitness (if energy expenditure is greater than energy gain) and, in turn, negatively impact population trends (see, for example, Madsen and Fox, 1995).
 Factors such as intensity, frequency, timing and duration of a (direct or indirect) disturbance source must be taken into account to determine the potential impact upon the targets for population trend and spatial distribution Barriers to connectivity and site use Number, location, shape and hectares Barriers do not significantly impact the wintering population's access to the SPA or other ecologically important sites outside the SPA Barriers limiting the population's access to this SPA or ecologically important sites outside the SPA will ultimately affect the achievement of targets for population trend and/or spatial distribution.
-Factors
+Factors such as the number, location, shape and area of potential barriers must be taken into account to determine their potential impact.
+Access to ecologically important sites outside the SPA must also be considered as a single SPA may not satisfy all the ecological requirements of the wintering population, and it may require access to other SPAs or sites for certain activities, such as foraging when preferred foraging areas are unavailable due to disturbance, extensive flooding, or other factors